Rocky Mountain School District No. 6

 September 18 (Golden); September 26 (Kimberley); October 10 (Windermere)

-Framed by the Indigenous story of The Three Sisters, we will take first steps in exploring the relationship between Indigenous knowledge and numeracy.
+Framed by the Indigenous story of The Three Sisters, we took the first steps in exploring the relationship between Indigenous knowledge and numeracy.

-Alternatively, there are many videos, such as this one, that tell the story.
+There are many videos, such as this one, that tell the story as well.

 The [...] two videos provide introductory information about Indigenous stories, their structure or framework, and protocols for using these stories.
 The videos pose considerations and guiding questions to get educators ready to work with Indigenous stories and Indigenous storytellers.
 These videos can help you become familiar with a story-place by spending time within it.
 A question to keep in mind is, What do I need to do first to get story-ready?